District Mission Statement

 Child Abuse in an Educational Setting

 Students have the right to an educational setting that does not threaten their physical and emotional health and development.
 Child abuse by school personnel and school volunteers violates this right and therefore is strictly prohibited.
-Parent/guardians who believe that their child has been abused by employees or volunteers of the district should immediately notify the building principal of their child’s school.
+Parents/guardians who believe that their child has been abused by employees or volunteers of the district should immediately notify the building principal of their child’s school.
 The appropriate law enforcement authorities/NYS Child Abuse Hotline will be notified if there is reasonable suspicion that an act of child abuse has occurred.

 Home Schooled Students